- Rights of the organizer:

 Violation of this ruling will result in exclusion from the ongoing and future dog shows.

-During the duration of the whole show a veterinary team will be at your disposal at all times.
+During the duration of the whole show a veterinary team will be at disposal.

 - Failure of the subject to show: entry fees will not be refunded to any subjects that were entered, but were not shown or subject that after having been shown were not qualified by the judges.
 In turn, any dogs not presented to the jury will lose the right to be judged.